The art of cinema can do many things. It can enlighten, inform and criticize

 air.
 Since under current flight regulations you can’t bring a tube of toothpaste

-on a flight this must have seem like something no one in Home Land Security
+on a flight this must have seemed like something no one in Home Land Security

-a large part of the classic ‘B’ flick.
-Almost every scene is telegraphed to the
+classic ‘B’ flick.
+Almost every scene is telegraphed to the audience.
+Let’s see;

-audience.
-Let’s see, we have a man going into the plane’s restroom, a well
+we have a man going to the plane’s restroom, a well rounded breast, and an

 Samuel L. Jackson.
 He brings his unique style of swagger and self confidence

-for good reason, he can draw in an audience and hold us there.
+for a good reason, he can draw in an audience and hold us there.
 He commands the

-screen whether he is in something serious or just having fun.
-Julianna Margulies
+screen whether he is something grave or just having fun.
+Julianna Margulies is

-is best known as the head nurse on the long running television drama ER.
-Here
+best known as the head nurse on the long running television drama ER.
+Here she

 disappointing is they writers seem to have to explain how a flight attendant can